joshuakuai/PlanktonServer/README.md

 PlanktonServer
 ==============

-A mobile game server framework for iOS
+A mobile app&game server framework for iOS

 This project develop for the iOS game "Poket Mage Fight"